Sometimes, overthinking can get the better of us

 If your mind is telling you to keep thinking – to stay in your head – then the opposite is… get out of your head, get into your body, this is where your answers are.

 Your answers are in your body.

 Come back into your body now.
 Take a deep breath in and out.

 Ask your body what it needs, what it’s trying to tell you.

 Just real and pure and true answers.

 A few other things that might help you:

-♢ A 1:1 kinesiology alignment session: to help you clear blocks, overwhelm, perfectionism and procrastination, align your energy, and move towards what you really want to be creating, attracting and receiving in your life.
+♢ 1:1 kinesiology alignment sessions or programs to help you clear blocks, overwhelm, perfectionism and procrastination, align your energy, and move towards what you really want to be creating, attracting and receiving in your life.

 Do you have any tried-n-true methods or practices that help you tune out overthinking and tune into trust?
 Let me know in the comments below.